Indiana Online Gaming

 In October 2018, a legislative study committee unanimously recommended that the 2019 General Assembly consider legalized and regulated sports betting in the state.
 The majority of the General Assembly's Interim Study Committee on Public Policy appeared to favor allowing sports bets to be placed using a secure mobile phone application.

-In 2020, Sen. Jon Ford developed a bill for online casino and online poker in Indiana with the hopes of the bill passeing in 2021.
-The bill would allow Indiana’s 14 casinos and racinos to offer internet casino games and online poker.
-The planned Rocksino in Terre Haute would also be allowed to offer online gaming.
+In 2020, Sen. Jon Ford developed a bill for online casino and online poker in Indiana that would allow Indiana’s 14 casinos and racinos to offer internet casino games and online poker.
+The planned Rocksino in Terre Haute would also be allowed to offer online gaming, but in November 2021, Churchill Downs Inc. announced that it would alter plans for the casino after applying to rezone the property.

 Casino City is an independent directory and information service free of any gaming operator's control.
 Warning: You must ensure you meet all age and other regulatory requirements before entering a Casino or placing a wager.
 There are hundreds of jurisdictions in the world with Internet access and hundreds different games and gambling opportunities available on the Internet.
 YOU are responsible for determining if it is legal for YOU to play any particular games or place any particular wager.
 Please play responsibly.